 What are the signs and symptoms of Keratoconus?

 Early symptoms of keratoconus include a long, conical corneal shape, increased nearsightedness or irregular astigmatism, and progressive, pronounced changes to your vision prescription.

-How is Keratoconus treated?
+How is Keratoconus treated in Edison?

 Mild cases of keratoconus may be effectively treated with glasses or contact lenses.
 In later stages, treatment options are aimed at providing adequate vision correction and eye protection.
 Treatment options include: